veraPDF CLI Validation

 Listing built in validation profiles

-The veraPDF software comes with eight sets of rules built in.
+The veraPDF software comes with predefined sets of rules covering PDF/A and PDF/UA standards.
 These are known

 as validation profiles and there’s one for each level and part of the PDF/A and PDF/UA